3Edges/LdapGraphLoader/README.md

 * Uses the [UnboundID SDK](https://www.ldap.com/unboundid-ldap-sdk-for-java) to perform _paginated_ LDAP Searches on any LDAP Directory source.
 * Uses the UnboundID LDAP connection pool.
+* Uses a custom lightweight extendable Connector framework, to accommodate more diverse data sources in the future.
 * Uses LDAP attribute to Neo4J Property mappings to filter and transform LDAP Attributes.
 * Uses the Neo4J REST APIs for all Graph I/O operations.
 The assumption is that the Neo4J server could be anywhere (including the cloud), and thus not embedded.
 * All Processing is done in memory with I/O operations kept to a minimum.